viktorho/cosmos-transfer1_preprocess/examples/distillation_cosmos_transfer1_7b.md

 #### 4. Generating Teacher Data and Saving Noise Input

 Follow the steps in the [inference README](./inference_cosmos_transfer1_7b.md) to generate output videos using the teacher model.
-You will need to modify the inference pipeline to additionally save the noise inputs used to generate the teacher data.
+In order to configure the inference pipeline to additionally save the noise inputs used to generate the teacher data, pass the `--save_input_noise` flag.

 #### 5. Combining the Base and Control Checkpoints